alexyao2015/BitBetter/README.md

 sudo ./patch-bitwarden-custom.sh
 ```

-# Updating Bitwarden and BitBetter
+### Updating Bitwarden and BitBetter

+WARNING: This section may or may not be accurate

 To update Bitwarden, ran `patch-bitwarden.sh` or `patch-bitwarden-custom.sh ` script, depending or your installation.
 It will rebuild the BitBetter images and automatically update Bitwarden afterwards.
 Docker pull errors can be ignored for api and identity images.